 A force I didn’t recognise compelled me forward and into the backyard, but I paused as I rested my hand on the back gate.
 It was cooler outside then I had expected, the flurries of wind brushing my hair to and fro across my face.
 I tucked the loose strands under my hat, shrugging my shoulders against the chill as I pressed on the latch of the back gate, stepping out into the laneway.

 The sky grew darker as I continued forward, fat droplets of rain seeping through my thin, lightweight hoodie and onto my skin.
 If I’d been prepared I would have had my raincoat ready to go, but as it was, they were kept in a closet next to the kitchen – and therefore in full view of my prying, suspicious mother.

 I was almost at the park when I turned away.
 It was a ridiculous idea, running out into a thunderstorm with the imagined whispers of my sister’s voice lingering in my ears.
 What was wrong with me?
 Why would I put myself in harm’s way in the pursuit of an impossible reality?
 There was no such thing as magic and there would be no happy ending to my sister’s disappearance.
 Even if she had left me behind and slipped into another world, how would I ever know?

-I jumped and turned around, laughing unevenly from the adrenaline when I caught sight of the man with the selfie stick running up toward me.
+I turned around and caught sight of the man with the selfie stick running up toward me.
 He was breathing, in short, gasping breaths, his eyes wide with shock.
 Behind him I could see the woman, her eyes wide with fright

 I blinked.
 ‘I’m sorry what?’